Tyee is beyond excited to house the WELS program on our campus.

 All of our students get an opportunity to learn and practice teaching skills in a variety of situations throughout the program.

 We believe that all our students are capable of being leaders -- with younger elementary students, with their own peers, and within their communities.
 We spend a great deal of time exploring what it means to be a leader as well as practical opportunities to try out new leadership skills.

 During an outdoor adventure, nature provides real-life situations with immediate feedback that require the use of communication, self-evaluation, and creative problem-solving.

 Project Based Learning is a curriculum and structure designed to engage students in authentic and relevant problem-based projects.
 Projects are student-centered, meet rigorous academic standards, are interdisciplinary, and provide students with opportunities to build 21st century skills.
 Community partnerships are an essential piece of these projects to motivate change.
 Some of these partners include Waskowitz, Mountains to Sound Greenway, YMCA, Earth gen, Pacific Education Institute, etc.

 Much of our curriculum is taught experientially--learning through experience--and thereby serves most intelligence and learning styles.

 In the real world, life is not divided into math, science, or English.
-We recognize this, and we incorporate multiple subjects at once in authentic learning opportunities.
+We recognize this, and we use a scientific lens while incorporating multiple subjects at once in authentic learning opportunities.